tuqqu/go-parser/README.md

 ## Abstract Syntax Tree

-Parsing results in an Abstract Syntax Tree result.
-See `src/Ast`.
+Parsing results in an Abstract Syntax Tree.
+Refer to `src/Ast` for details.

-For the most part the AST nodes structure follows closely the official Golang [specification][1].
+For the most part, the structure of AST nodes closely follows the official Golang [specification][1].

-Some Nodes may also have a bit different name (e.g. `ExpressionList` vs `ExprList`), but mostly the names are either the same or easily recognisable.
+Some nodes may have slightly different names (e.g., `ExpressionList` instead of `ExprList`), but in most cases, the names are the same or easily recognisable.

 ## CLI
 Package comes with a CLI command: